progressivis/progressivis/doc/notebooks.md

 ## Chaining widgets

 As their name suggests, chaining widgets (`CW`) are graphical components based on Jupyter widgets that can be composed to implement progressive data analysis scenarios.
-Their interconnection capabilities enable the creation of directed acyclic graphs (DAGs)
+Their interconnection capabilities enable the creation of directed acyclic graphs (DAGs).

 Each `CW` is designed for a specific stage of an analysis scenario (data loading, filtering, joins, etc.) and is associated with a sub-graph of ProgressiVis modules in the background, usually grouped behind a front panel.

+Chaining widgets encapsulate and connect a subgraph of ProgressiVis modules that would take several line of code to create for no benefit.

 ## Navigation with the DAG Widget